 The building is significant for its association with the lives of President and Mrs. Herbert C. Hoover.
-The primary motivation for constructing the meetinghouse was to provide services for Hoover, the first Quaker elected president of the United States.
+The primary motivation for constructing the meetinghouse was to provide services for Hoover, the first Quaker to be elected president of the United States.
 Mrs. Hoover played a key role in influencing the design of the meetinghouse.
 A secondary level of importance comes from the building's link with Mary Vaux Walcott, noted painter of wildflowers, geographer, and philanthropist.
 Mrs. Walcott, a close friend of the Hoovers, was an influential founder of the the Friends Meeting of Washington who personally raised the money for the purchase of a meetinghouse site.

-DC listing November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing September 6, 1990
+National Register: September 6, 1990